dispel4py/dispel4py/doc/concepts.rst

         self._add_output('out1')

 A PE *may* implement custom processing by overriding the :py:func:`~dispel4py.core.GenericPE._process` method.
 This method is called for each data unit in an input stream.
+If the PE has no inputs the method is called at least once, and the number of iterations is controlled by the mapping when enacting the graph (see the chapter :doc:`/enactment` for more details).

 The inputs parameter is a dictionary which maps the name of an input connection to the corresponding input data unit.
-Note that at least one input will have input data when :py:func:`~dispel4py.core.GenericPE._process` is called, but some inputs may be empty.
+Note that at least one input will have input data when :py:func:`~dispel4py.core.GenericPE._process` is called (unless the PE has no inputs), but some inputs may be empty.

-The output data must be a dictionary mapping names of output connections to the corresponding output data units.
+The (optional) return value is a dictionary mapping names of output connections to the corresponding output data units.
+If the PE produces no data in an iteration it must return ``None``.
+If the PE produces up to one data item per output in an iteration, it may be returned as a dictionary.
+If a PE produces one or more data units in an iteration these may be written to the target output streams at any time during :py:func:`~dispel4py.core.GenericPE._process` by calling :py:func:`~dispel4py.core.GenericPE.write`.

 The example shows show how to produce output after applying ``myfunc`` to the input::